 If you're new to sustainable fashion and looking to minimize your shopping and clothing, then VETTA is the brand for you.
 "We create mini capsule wardrobes made up of five versatile pieces that can be mixed and matched to create a month's worth of outfits," the trendy clothing company explains.
 Don't worry; shoppers can also buy individual pieces; this line is certainly not an all-or-nothing deal.
 So how do they stay so stylish and yet produce sustainably?

 VETTA has its clothing produced in a family-run factory in NYC and in another factory in L.A., which gets 70% of its energy from solar power.
 Plus, the women's clothing brand is committed to using sustainable fabric for all of its designs, including Tencel, Organic Cotton, and deadstock fabric.
 Worried about shipping?
-VETTA does what it can there, too, by making their packaging materials from 100% recycled materials.
+VETTA does what it can there, too, by making its packaging materials from 100% recycled materials.
 So go battle climate change one gorgeous fit at a time.